Prompt-based Adaptation in Large-scale Vision Models: A Survey: PA under Practical Constraints

 \subsubsection{Test-Time Adaptation}

 Test-Time Adaptation (TTA) involves adapting a model to a new target domain during inference, often in an online setting where data arrives sequentially.
 The efficiency of VPT is highly suitable for this paradigm. \textit{DynaPrompt}~\citep{xiao2025dynaprompt} introduces dynamic test-time prompt tuning, which generates input-dependent prompts for more precise adaptation.
 For scenarios where the distribution continuously shifts, \textit{DPCore}~\citep{zhang2025dpcore} maintains a coreset of dynamic prompts to efficiently adapt to evolving domains without catastrophic forgetting.
 Furthermore, some methods operate under even stricter constraints; \textit{FOA}~\citep{niu2024test} developed a TTA method requiring only forward passes, making it extremely efficient.
 In the zero-shot setting, \textit{PromptAlign}~\citep{samadh2023align} uses distribution alignment to adapt prompts at test time for generalization to unseen classes and domains.
+Finally, tackling the challenge where models are only accessible via APIs without gradients, \citet{zhang2026adapting} propose a stable black-box TTA framework.
+Their method circumvents the instability and high query costs of zeroth-order optimization by leveraging visual prompting as the core mechanism, using a locally updated surrogate to optimize the prompt and effectively steer the black-box model.